Home » Tone Recipes » Tone Recipe: Slash’s ‘Sweet Child O’ Mine’ Lead Tone

 • The Amp: A 1987 Marshall Silver Jubilee (or a modded JCM800).

-• The Secret Sauce: A Wah Pedal (left in a “cocked” position) was used on parts of the solo to add that nasal, mid-range “honk.”
+• The Secret Sauce: A Wah Pedal (left in a “cocked” position) was used on parts of the solo to add that nasal, mid-range honk.

-For the Line 6 HX Stomp / Helix:
+Line 6 HX Stomp / Helix Recipe

 • Amp: Brit Silver (the Silver Jubilee model)